B2Bitcoin/beBOP/README.md

 - `BITCOIN_RPC_PASSWORD` - The RPC password
 - `EMAIL_REPLY_TO` - The "reply-to" for emails sent from the bootik
 - `LND_REST_URL` - The LND Rest interface URL.
 Set to http://127.0.0.1:8080 if you run a lnd node locally with default configuration
 - `LND_MACAROON_PATH` - Where the credentials for lnd are located.
 For example, `~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon`.
-Leave empty if lnd runs with `--no-macaroons`, or if you're using `LND_MACAROON_VALUE`
+Leave empty if lnd runs with `--no-macaroons`, or if you're using `LND_MACAROON_VALUE`.
+You can use `invoices.macaroon` instead of `admin.macaroon`, but then the admin LND page in the bootik will not work.
+Orders should work fine.
 - `LND_MACAROON_VALUE` - Upper-case hex-encoded represenetation of the LND macaroon.
-Leave empty if lnd runs with `--no-macaroons`, or if you're using `LND_MACAROON_PATH`
+Leave empty if lnd runs with `--no-macaroons`, or if you're using `LND_MACAROON_PATH`.
+Example command: `cat .lnd/data/chain/bitcoin/mainnet/admin.macaroon | hexdump -e '16/1 "%02X"'`.
+You can use `invoices.macaroon` instead of `admin.macaroon`, but then the admin LND page in the bootik will not work.
+Orders should work fine.
 - `MONGODB_URL` - The connection URL to the MongoDB replicaset
 - `MONGODB_DB` - The DB name, defaulting to "bootik"
 - `NOSTR_PRIVATE_KEY` - To send notifications